abuxton/tfx-vmp/README.md

 The terraform client installed locally <https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli>

+A git fork or clone of this repository in a publicly source-able project.

 ### Bootstrapping

 Before you can connect a Version Control Service (VCS) based workflow you need a VCS connection in TFC/TFE. <https://developer.hashicorp.com/terraform/enterprise/vcs>